EzequielW/CoffeeDevelopments/README.md

 # CoffeeDevelopments
-Coffe Developments it's a simple one page responsive page built with bootstrap and jquery.
+Coffee Developments it's a simple one page responsive page built with bootstrap and jquery.